jakubdolejsi/vigenere_cipher_cracker/README.md

 ## How to run
 The script is written only in Python 3.8.
 There is no need to install other dependencies except Python.

-The following code example shows the script usage.

 ```
 usage: python vc_cracker.py [-h] [-k KEY] [-l LETTERS] [-f FILE] [-s]